close

 These are just two of the types of noise reduction you should pay attention to when shopping for a video bar.

-Poly Studio X50 Video Bar
+Poly Studio X52 Video Bar

 Video Bar Speakers

-In fact, improved audio quality has been shown to improve comprehension.
-This is why we recommend you go with a video bar that has a minimum of wideband audio (often called HD audio).
+For video conferencing, excellent audio quality is a desirable feature.
+Improving sound quality has been shown to improve comprehension, which is, obviously, a big plus.
+This is why we recommend video bars with a minimum of wideband audio (often called HD audio).

 Having a video bar with codec simplifies the meeting process when you’re not using it as a USB peripheral (which we cover in just a second).
 The video bar will natively run, for example, the Microsoft Teams Rooms app, so you don’t need to bring in a laptop.
 Of course, different video bars support different video conferencing apps, so you’ll need to check on compatibility.